 It’s OK to have some debts.
 It’s understandable to have taken out a loan or use your credit card to pay for groceries conveniently.
 However, relying too much on debt can be a hazardous situation.
 Personal finance teaches you how to manage debt.
 It doesn’t outright ban you from taking out loans or going into any debt.
 However, it does teach you how to approach it and manage it.
 Which is something everyone should learn since debt is inevitable in our society today.

 Improves Your Cash Flow

 If you know your spending habits, recurring bills, and all other expenditures, you can have more control over how you spend (or save!) what’s left after payments.
 Your taxes, spendings, and how you budget your income are particularly what you will be monitoring.
-If you keep track of your expenses and observe your patterns in both spending and saving money, you’ll be able to understand how your money flows.
+If you keep track of your expenses and observe your patterns in both spending and saving money, you’ll be able to understand.
 Which then leads you to make better financial decisions as you have a clearer view of the situation.

 Be On Top Of Your Income

 Just like your cash flow, being on top of your income means being able to discern your net worth and knowing what you can do with it.
 One of the most important things you can learn from personal finance is how to manage your salary.
 You’ll learn how to make a financial plan that’s appropriate to how much you’re receiving (or sometimes, even outright tell you that you should look for a better salary).
 Managing your salary is crucial, as it’s the primary way you get money- and you don’t want to be making bad decisions with it.